kumarisneha/django_docker/README.rst

 ::

     $ git clone https://github.com/kumarisneha/django_docker.git
-    $ cd django-docker
+    $ cd django_docker

 Configure the project
 ********************
-Build the Docker image (you should be in the django-docker/ directory, which contains the Dockerfile):
+Build the Docker image (you should be in the django_docker/ directory, which contains the Dockerfile):
 ::

     $ docker build -t <yourname>:0.1 .